Definition of Possession

 Mere proximity to a controlled substance such as cannabis or pot or weed is not sufficient to establish control over the substance when the substance is not in a place over which the person has exclusive control.

-- Sundlin v.
+• Sundlin v.
 State, 27 So.
 3d 675, 676-77 (Fla.
-2d DCA 2009) (holding evidence insufficient to prove actual possession despite the fact that crack pipe was within defendant’s ready reach on nightstand less than a foot from where defendant was lying on hotel room bed because State presented no evidence linking him to pipe other than his proximity to it, nor did it prove defendant had control over hotel room premises).
+2d DCA 2009) (holding evidence insufficient to prove actual possession because State relied solely on proximity to a crack pipe and presented no proof that defendant exercised control over hotel room premises).

 Constructive Possession